MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-routing-on-agent-calendar.md

 ## Import external schedule data

-You can use a third party adapter to import schedules from external workforce management systems into Dynamics 365 for Customer Service.
+You can use a third-party adapter to import schedules from external workforce management systems into Dynamics 365 for Customer Service.

-Alternatively, you may also use [Organization Service](/power-apps/developer/data-platform/org-service/overview) or [Dataverse OData Web API](/power-apps/developer/data-platform/webapi/overview) to import agent schedules from external systems into Dynamics 365.
+Alternatively, you can also use [Organization Service](/power-apps/developer/data-platform/org-service/overview) or [Dataverse OData Web API](/power-apps/developer/data-platform/webapi/overview) to import agent schedules from external systems into Dynamics 365.
 For a detailed overview of how to import external schedules and the entities in Customer Service that can represent these external schedules, see the [Schedule import integration](https://github.com/microsoft/dynamics365-customerservice-wem-samples/wiki/Schedule-import-integration) guide.

 ## Configure an assignment rule